2022 Langmeil Valley Floor Shiraz

 Description

-The Barossa is renowned for its viticulture, history and winemaking dating back to the 1840s.
-At its heart lies the Valley Floor, a highly prized strip of vineyard land that forms the basis and essence of this wine.
+The Barossa is renowned for its viticulture, history, and winemaking, which dates back to the 1840s.
+At its heart lies the Valley Floor, a prized strip of vineyard land that forms the foundation and essence of this wine.
 A true taste of the Barossa.

 The combination of hands-on winemaking and diversity in the vineyard results in pure Barossa Shiraz.
 This is why the Valley Floor Shiraz has received the Barossa Trust Mark.

-On the nose you will find rich and lofty aromas of Satsuma plum, mulberry and floral notes mixed with sweet spices, chocolate and savory hints.
-On the palate there is plummy fruit and sweet spice balanced with soft velvety tannins.
-A complex, medium to full-bodied wine with hints of mocha, blackberry and vanilla that transition into the long, fruity and spicy finish.
+On the nose, you'll find rich and exalted aromas of Satsuma plum, mulberry, and floral notes intermingled with sweet spices, chocolate, and savory hints.
+On the palate, plummy fruit and sweet spices are balanced by soft, velvety tannins.
+A complex, medium- to full-bodied wine with hints of mocha, blackberry, and vanilla that flow into a long, fruity, and spicy finish.

 Specifications